quantify-os/quantify-core/docs/usage.rst

             For more dimensions you only need to pass more settables and the corresponding setpoints.

-.. admonition:: Single-float-valued settable(s) with multi-return single-float-valued gettable(s)
+.. admonition:: Single-float-valued settable(s) with multiple float-valued gettable(s)
     :class: tip, dropdown

         - Each settable accepts a single float value.